feranmi-oj/Web3_auction_nft/README.md

   Once there, attach the private key to import the account.
   Now you can open the site and register with the same Ganache address you chose.

+- Once registered, the platform will send you to your profile page where there is a button where you can connect with your metamask and view your wallet
 ## Built with:🔗
 * Python
 * Django